Motion Generation Extension [omni.isaac.motion_generation]

 get_cspace_acceleration_limits() numpy.array

 Get the default acceleration limits of the active joints.
 Default acceleration limits are read from the robot_description YAML file.
+Any acceleration limits that are not specified in the robot_description YAML file will be None.

 Returns

-Default acceleration limits of the active joints
+Default acceleration limits of the active joints.

 Return type